orsonteodoro/oiledmachine-overlay/README.md

 [cflags-hardened.eclass](https://github.com/orsonteodoro/oiledmachine-overlay/blob/master/eclass/cflags-hardened.eclass#L123).

-The hardening benefits will include some execution-integrity mitigations, some information disclosure mitigations, and some denial of service mitigations.
+The hardening benefits will include some execution-integrity mitigations, some information disclosure mitigations, some denial of service mitigations, and some data tampering mitigations.

 Execution-integrity mitigations with LLVM CFI (and CET or PAC) will mitigate against unauthorized transactions in trusted compiled code.
 If you have